airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes-via-helm.md

 helm install --values path/to/values.yaml %release_name% airbyte/airbyte
 ```

-### (Alpha) Airbyte Pro deployment
+### (Alpha) Airbyte Enterprise deployment

-[Airbyte Pro](/airbyte-pro) is in early alpha stages, so this section will likely evolve.
-That said, if you have an Airbyte Pro license key and wish to install Airbyte Pro via helm, follow these steps:
+[Airbyte Enterprise](/airbyte-enterprise) is in early alpha stages, so this section will likely evolve.
+That said, if you have an Airbyte Enterprise license key and wish to install Airbyte Enterprise via helm, follow these steps:

 1. Checkout the latest revision of the [airbyte-platform repository](https://github.com/airbytehq/airbyte-platform)

-2. Add your Airbyte Pro license key and [auth configuration details](/airbyte-pro#single-sign-on-sso) to a file called `airbyte.yml` in the root directory of `airbyte-platform`.
+2. Add your Airbyte Enterprise license key and [auth configuration details](/airbyte-enterprise#single-sign-on-sso) to a file called `airbyte.yml` in the root directory of `airbyte-platform`.
 You can copy `airbyte.sample.yml` to use as a template:

 ```text
 cp airbyte.sample.yml airbyte.yml